ITSUP2U OFFERS A REACTIVE SOLUTION TO INITIAL AND RE-OFFENDING WHILST ALSO ENGAGING WITH PEOPLE TO PROVIDE PERSONAL DEVELOPMENT AND SUPPORT

 — About the initiative

 CELLS relies so much on the testimony of people who have been affected by crime to relay their experience to youngsters as a deterrent.
 They are fundamental in the success of our awareness and prevention strategy.
 But what about them? itsup2u is about supporting them through their own rehabilitation and reintegration and creating aims and objectives with them through structured and achievable personal development plans.
-Realising achievable goals and career paths that help them avoid re-offending and life back on the crime cycle.
+Realising achievable goals and career paths helps them avoid re-offending and putting their life back on the crime cycle.

-With our awareness sessions we offer a Proactive approach to crime prevention and reducing offending, itsup2u offers a reactive solution to re-offending whilst also engaging with people to provide personal development and support, but as we say “itsup2u”.
+With our awareness sessions we offer a proactive approach to crime prevention and reducing offending. itsup2u offers a reactive solution to re-offending whilst also engaging with people to provide personal development and support, but as we say “itsup2u”.

 - Shaun Glanville